 What you’ll need

-How do you make peach and tomato salad
+How to make a peach and tomato salad

 Step 1: Chop ripe peaches and tomatoes into bite size pieces.
+If you want this to be more of a peach salad, then use about three times as many peaches as tomatoes.
 Toss with fresh chopped basil.

 FAQ’s and tips